jitsucom/jitsu/README.md

 docker-compose up
 ```

 Note: `latest` images will be downloaded and started.
-For building and running local version (it takes ~15 min) use:

 Visit `http://localhost:7000` after the build is complete.